 We know you’ve heard it before but bears repeating: you can probably benefit from increasing the amount of fruit and vegetable servings you eat daily.
 All the dietary fiber in fruits and vegetables can help lower your blood cholesterol, increase your sense of fullness, and reduces the risks for many types of cancer, too.
 So try to build your meals around the fruits and vegetables, aiming for at least five but really 9 servings are needed—yes NINE—servings daily,1 according to the United States Department of Agriculture: Dietary Guidelines for Americans.

-Instead of cooking with vegetable oils, switch to using olive oil or avocado oil, which contain heart-healthy monounsaturated fats.
-When choosing added facts in your cooking, the goal is to avoid butter, which has saturated fats, or products made with trans fat—partically hydronated fatty acids( ie, stick margarine).
+Instead of cooking with those generic vegetable oils (corn, canola), switch to using olive oil, sunflower oil, and avocado oil, which contain heart-healthy monounsaturated fats.
+When choosing added facts in your cooking, the goal is to avoid butter, which is high in saturated fat, and to avoid products made with trans fats or partially hydronated fatty acids( ie, stick margarine).

 You can also limit your dietary cholesterol (how much cholesterol you get from what you eat) by cutting back on egg yolks (use egg substitute or just egg whites) and high-fat meats and poultry.